ngarbezza/Cuis-Smalltalk-Utilities/README.md

 A random set of Cuis Smalltalk packages from my own.
 Feel free to include it on your projects if you find them useful :-)

+**Installation**: all of the files are bundled as packages, just drop the file into your Cuis image and then choose "Install package".

 ## Flaky Tests Detector

 This is a very simple tool that allows you to check if a test has a flaky behavior, that is, failing from time to time.